Fasttrack-Azure/apps-on-azure/labs/paas/README.md

 ```

 1. Provision a Basic tier Azure Database instance on the Azure Portal
-2. Create a SQL database project
+2. Create a New SQL Database Project to youre solution in Visual Studio IDE.
+Add two new folders - Scripts and Tables
-3. Add the required tables and post-deployment scripts to this:
+3. Add a post-deployment scripts to the Scripts folder:

 - [Scripts](https://github.com/Developing-Scalable-Apps-using-Azure/International-Bakers/tree/master/InternationalCookies.DataBase/Scripts)

+4. Add the required tables to the Tables folder:

 - [Tables](https://github.com/Developing-Scalable-Apps-using-Azure/International-Bakers/tree/master/InternationalCookies.DataBase/Tables)

 4. Publish this project to your Azure SQL instance